 Student Responsibility.
 Students have the responsibility to know and adhere to the University policies and standards pertaining to them.
 As students willingly accept the benefits of membership in the UNC Charlotte academic community, they are obligated to uphold and observe the principles and standards articulated in The UNC Charlotte Code of Student Academic Integrity and The UNC Charlotte Code of Student Responsibility.

-Step 2.
-Application for Appeal of Course Grade: If the student is unable to resolve the grievance through consultation with the instructor, a written request for review of the course grade may be submitted to the Chair of the Department or the Director of the interdisciplinary degree program in which the course was taught.
-Requests for review must be submitted within the first four weeks of the next regular academic semester.
-Requests for review submitted after the deadline will be heard only in exceptional cases as determined by the Dean of the college in which the appealed course grade occurred.
+Submit Appeal: Appeals are submitted to the Chair of the academic Department, Director of the academic program in which the course was taught, or designee.
+Written requests for review must be submitted within the first four weeks after the first day of class of the next regular academic semester.
+(For grades that were received during fall semester, the next regular academic semester is spring semester.
+For grades that were received during spring semester or a summer session, the next regular academic semester is fall semester.)
+Requests for review submitted after the deadline will be heard only in exceptional cases as determined by the Dean of the academic college or designee in which the appealed course grade occurred.

 To initiate a grade review, the student should forward a written request for review of a final course grade to the Department Chair or Program Director in whose unit the course was offered.
 Students requesting a final course grade review assume the burden of proof.
 Therefore, the request for review must include:

-The Committee Chair shall convene the Committee not later than ten working days from his/her appointment to examine the student's written request for review, the factual report of the Departmental Chair or interdisciplinary degree program Director, any written statement received by the Dean from either the student or the instructor, and any additional relevant documentation.
+Within ten business days from his/her appointment, the Committee Chair shall convene the Committee to examine the student's written request for review, the factual report of the Departmental Chair or interdisciplinary degree program Director, any written statement received by the Academic Dean from either the student or the instructor, and any additional relevant documentation.
 Additionally, the Committee may request oral presentations from both parties.
 Witnesses may be questioned by Committee members and by the persons directly involved in the review.